-Staying Sane During Quarantine: 15 Things To Do To Take Care of Your Mental Health During Stay At Home and Shelter In Place Orders
+Staying Sane While Social Distancing: 15 Things To Do To Take Care of Your Mental Health While You’re Staying Home So Much More

 Let’s be totally real for a second: life right now is hard for virtually EVERYONE.
 No matter how “together” we have it, no matter how “strong” we are, this is hard.

 We are ALL human, and not one of us is above emotionally feeling the effects of the coronavirus (and of the sudden and dramatic change to how everything is now being done) on our own lives.
 Even if we’re doing okay 90% of the time – we’re all having moments of stress, anxiety, panic, loneliness, and grief.
 And we are all tired.
 So we ALL need to pay attention to our mental health right now – every single one of us.

 Just as we all need to take extra steps to wash our hands and not touch our face, and wear a mask to stay physically healthy, we also all need to take extra steps to stay as mentally healthy as possible during these unprecedented times.

 This is especially true if you’re prone to depression or anxiety.
 But it’s also true if you’ve never been clinically depressed a day in your life, and have no idea what a panic attack feels like.
 It’s true if you’re religious and have a rock-solid relationship with God to lean on.
 It’s also true if you have the most amazing family and support system in the world.
 It’s true no matter how “together” you think you have it normally (or how “together” everyone else thinks you have it).

 Taking extra care of your mental health is always a good idea.
 But right now y’all – right now it’s an important part of survival.